kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 fast and simple to use because it does not require to spin-up an instance of etcd and kube-apiserver, the [fakeclient] comes with a set of limitations that could hamper the validity of a test, most notably:

-- it does not handle properly a set of field which are common in the Kubernetes API objects (and Cluster API objects as well) like e.g. `creationTimestamp`, `resourceVersion`, `generation`, `uid`
+- it does not properly handle a set of fields which are common in the Kubernetes API objects (and Cluster API objects as well) like e.g. `creationTimestamp`, `resourceVersion`, `generation`, `uid`
-- API calls does not execute defaulting or validation webhooks, so there are no enforced guarantee about the semantic accuracy of the test objects.
+- API calls doe not execute defaulting or validation webhooks, so there are no enforced guarantees about the semantic accuracy of the test objects.

-Historically, [fakeclient] is widely used in Cluster API, however, given the growing relevance of the above limitations with regard to some changes introduced in the v0.3.x releases (e.g. ObservedGeneration, Conditions), there is a common agreement among Cluster API maintainers that usage [fakeclient] should be progressively deprecated in favor of usage of [envtest].
+Historically, [fakeclient] is widely used in Cluster API, however, given the growing relevance of the above limitations with regard to some changes introduced in the v0.3.x releases (e.g. ObservedGeneration, Conditions), there is a common agreement among Cluster API maintainers that using [fakeclient] should be progressively deprecated in favor of use of [envtest].

 ### `ginkgo`